sarunya/soft-assert/README.md

 # soft-assert
-Soft Asserts the Json, Array and other data types
+Soft Asserts the Json, Array and other data types.
+It throws an AssertionError when assertion fails in mocha test

 ## Functions supported :